Shock and Denial

 “Wow, you’ve had a busy year, just like last year.
-You need some relaxation, reflection and lots of fun.
-What are doing this summer?” the doctor stood up, walking toward me.
+You need some relaxation, reflection and lots more fun.
+What are you doing this summer?” the doctor stood up, walking toward me.

 “Let’s see, my summer plans, spending time with family and friends, traveling to San Francisco in two weeks with my boyfriend to visit my sister. and a few other little trips, working on a couple of projects and relaxing by the pool.
 It’s going to be a great summer! ”